bbehrman10/HyperSDKPost/README.md

     }

 ### Authorization
 To keep the authorization simple.
-I'm going to the same standard ED25519 authorization that [Avalanche provides in their `tokenvm`](https://github.com/ava-labs/hypersdk/blob/main/examples/tokenvm/auth/ed25519.go) and make a couple adjustments to account for the use case.
+I'm going to use the same standard ED25519 authorization that [Avalanche provides in their `tokenvm`](https://github.com/ava-labs/hypersdk/blob/main/examples/tokenvm/auth/ed25519.go) and make a couple adjustments to account for the use case.
 We're going to include some attributes in the struct to account for tracking energy produced and consumed.

     type  ED25519  struct {
 	    Signer crypto.PublicKey `json:"signer"`